 Melia Zanzibar: Our full report

-Melia Zanzibar is the new name for the former Zamani Zanzibar Kempinski, which changed hands in May 2011 and was reopened by the Melia hotel chain in June of the same year.
-Located on Zanzibar’s east coast, it has its own beach complete with a private jetty, and a separate private beach 1km to the south of the main hotel complex.
-This large resort offers an extensive range of facilities and services for both leisure travellers and business visitors.
+The Melia Zanzibar (formerly the Zamani Zanzibar Kempinski) is one of the island's largest resort complexes, ...... owned by the international Spanish-owned hotel group.
+Located on Zanzibar’s east coast, 4km north of Kiwengwa, it has an extensive beach front with a private jetty, and a separate private beach 1km to the south of the main hotel complex.
+This large resort offers an extensive range of facilities and services for leisure travellers and business visitors.

-The Melia Zanzibar has 123 rooms in total – 117 standard rooms and six honeymoon suites, all with satellite TVs, minibars, tea- and coffee-making facilities, bathrobes, and digital safes.
+The Melia Zanzibar has 124 rooms in total – 110 standard rooms, 7 villas and 7 pavilions, all with satellite TVs, minibars, tea- and coffee-making facilities, bathrobes, and digital safes.
 All the rooms have jacuzzis and there's an outside shower in every room except the pavilions.

 Melia Zanzibar has a variety of activities on offer.
 Overlooking the beach is the Amphitheatre, where yoga and exercise classes take place.
-You will also find a Kids' Club, a 60-metre outdoor leisure pool, tennis and basketball courts, table tennis and bicycle hire.
-For snorkelling, sailing, kayaking, boat cruises and volleyball, head to the Beach Club.
+You will also find a Kids' Club, a 60-metre outdoor leisure pool, tennis and basketball courts and table tennis.
+For snorkelling, sailing, kayaking, boat cruises and volleyball, head to the Beach Club at Gabi Beach.

 For relaxation, there’s the Anantara Spa.
 Managed and operated exclusively by professional Thai therapists, it has six private treatment rooms, two private outdoor massage pavilions and a 23-metre outdoor lap pool.
-There is also a beauty salon, fitness centre and sauna, with treatments offered by Thai masseuses.
+There is also a beauty salon, gym and sauna, with treatments offered by Thai masseuses.
 Products in use are Elemis (UK) and Africology (South Africa).
 Use of the sauna is restricted to over-16s and use of the gym to over-18s.

 Food & drink